Pizza is one of those foods that can make us all drool endlessly. One slice is nothing.

 Sicilian Pizza has many types, with different toppings and vegetables.
 Traditional Pizza Italian toppings of Sicilian Pizza are onion, tomato, herbs, and cheese anchovies.

 Some people may have different herbs or vegetables from country to country, but the original Sicilian pizza vegetables are only these.
 And the special thing about the traditional Italian pizza toppings of Sicilian Pizza is that they are only from Italy.

 Neapolitan Pizza Vegetables

 Neapolitan Style Pizza doesn’t have any vegetables other than raw San Marzano tomatoes.
-They’re quite simple and usually have more meaty and cheesy toppings than vegetable toppings.
+They’re quite simple and usually have more meaty and cheesy than vegetable toppings.